 You’ve completed Intermediate Spanish Composition, but you don’t feel like you could hold a conversation in Spanish.
-If you want an opportunity to really practice what you’ve learned in the classroom, consider studying in Sevilla.
+If you want an opportunity to really practice what you’ve learned in the classroom, consider studying in Seville.

 The Language, Society and Cultural Studies (LSCS) program is intended for students who have completed at least through Spanish 3403.
 In LSCS, students will take four to five classes in subject areas include art, language, literature, history, and politics.
 Classes are taken with other LSCS students at COWA.

 Do you want the opportunity to put into practice all the Spanish you have learned so far, challenge yourself in classes with native Spanish students, and move closer to Spanish fluency?
-The SAS program in Sevilla is the program for you.
+The SAS program in Seville is the program for you.

 Students who have completed Introduction to the Study of Literature & Culture in Spain (Spanish 3450) can participate in the Spanish Advanced Studies (SAS) program.
-SAS students may choose to take 1 or 2 regular university courses with Spanish students at the University of Sevilla as well as at the Campus Universitario EUSA (Estudios Universitarios y Superiores de Andalucia), a private university affiliated with the University of Sevilla.
+SAS students may choose to take 1 or 2 regular university courses with Spanish students at the University of Seville as well as at the Campus Universitario EUSA (Estudios Universitarios y Superiores de Andalucia), a private university affiliated with the University of Seville.

 SAS students will also have the option of taking COWA courses designed specifically for them.
 These courses are taught by local professors.